hlc-astro/UAVVaste/README.md

 # UAVVaste dataset

 This is a project to fine tune the META Segment-Anything-Model (SAM), using the UAVVaste dataset as the domain-specific training set.
-This repository is a brach of the UAVVaste dataset repo (details can be found below.
+This repository is a brach of the UAVVaste dataset repo (details can be found below).
 This project is inspired by the capstone project for Constructor Learning, Data Science Bootcamp.